okasen/Qualitative-Polls-Django-App/README.md

 A user polls app for Django projects that uses Javascript/JQuery/AJAX to create, serve, and receive user polls that allow text area information.
 By Okasen on Github, AKA Jennifer Black, AKA @JenniLBlack on Twitter.
 App is offered without warranty of any kind.

 REQUIREMENTS:
-Python - this is a python app, so you need an interpreter Django - this is an app to work in an existing Django project.
+Python - this is a python app, so you need the interpreter

+Django - this is an app to work in an existing Django project.
 It can be installed in almost any app that satisfies the following requirements:

 --JQuery - you must have the JQuery source saved as a .js file and point the script in base.html to your JQuery.js file.
 Keeping JQuery.js in the base static folder works

 --a "user"/"accounts" app.
 The polls require a user ID to be assigned to each answer (this is not anonymous polling, but it could be changed to be)

 --the users must include staff users, OR you must alter the code to remove the "UserPassesTestMixin" from QAView. (this mixin prevents non-authorized users from creating and deleting questions)

 TO INSTALL: